seb646/url-shortener/README.md

 # url-shortener
-This simple PHP-based service converts URLs into "short links" on a custom top-level domain (`http://YOUR.TLD/xxxxx`).
-If the service can create a database entry for a URL, an alert will output the URL's custom short link.
+This simple PHP-based service converts URLs into "short links" on a custom top-level domain.
+If the service can create a database entry for a URL, an alert will output the URL's custom short link to the user.
 Alternatively, if the service cannot shorten a user's URL, an alert will output an error message.
 Upon the creation of a short link, the service records the client's IP address and the date/time.
 The service also records the number of clicks each short link has.

 * [View Demo](https://seb646.com/surl/)